Research and monitoring activities require a “special use” permit. Employees of the U.S. Fish and Wildlife Service do not need this permit.

 (e) Why is this use being proposed?
 Describe the reason for the use and the need to conduct the use on the refuge.
 Describe the extent to which other areas in the vicinity provide similar opportunities.

-(a) Identify and describe the reasonably anticipated impacts of the use.
+(8) Anticipated impacts of the use.
 In assessing the potential impacts of a proposed use on the refuge’s purpose(s) and the System mission, refuge managers will use and cite available sources of information, as well as their best professional judgment, to substantiate their analysis.
 Sources may include planning documents, environmental assessments, environmental impact statements, annual narrative reports, information from previously conducted or ongoing research, data from refuge inventories or studies, published literature on related biological studies, State conservation management plans, field management experience and consultation with wildlife research professionals, State wildlife resource managers and industry professionals, etc. Refuge managers are not required to independently generate data on which to base compatibility determinations.
 The refuge manager may work with the proponent(s) of the use and other interested parties to gather additional information before making the determination.
 If available information to the refuge manager is insufficient to document that a proposed use is compatible, then the refuge manager would be unable to make an affirmative finding of compatibility and we must not authorize or permit the use.
 If the use is a priority public use, and sufficient information is not available, the refuge manager should work with the proponent of the use to acquire the necessary information before finding the use not compatible based solely on insufficient available information.
 This does not mean that the burden of information collection is shifted to the refuge manager, but that the refuge manager should take steps to ensure that the additional information needs are clearly identified and that appropriate assistance is provided in facilitating the collection of that information.
+See the policy for more details.

 (9) Public review and comment.